What are the characteristics of trekking and hiking backpacks? In this article we explain them to you and help you choose the one that suits you best.

 1. The carrying belt: the most important part of the backpack

-As we told you, many of us would mistakenly believe that it is the shoulders that must bear the weight of a backpack.
-This is not the case: at least between 75 and 85% of this weight must be supported by the carrying belt .
-If you do not support this percentage of weight at the level of the belt, either your backpack is not the right one, or it is badly adjusted.
+As we told you, many of us would mistakenly believe that the shoulders must bear the weight of a backpack.
+This is not the case: the carrying belt must support at least 75 and 85% of this weight.
+If you do not support this weight percentage at the level of the belt, either your backpack is not the right one, or it is badly adjusted.

 This is the reason why the design of the belt must correctly adapt to our anatomy.
 A belt that does not adjust properly or adjusts poorly will tire us more.
-We will lose security, balance, and our back will suffer unnecessarily.
+We will lose security and balance, and our backs will suffer unnecessarily.

-The smaller backpacks, both those for short trips in the mountains and those for trail running, do not have a belt because they are designed to carry barely 2-3 kilos.
-But it is important not to overload them, they are not prepared for.
+The smaller backpacks, for short trips in the mountains and those for trail running, do not have a belt because they are designed to carry barely 2-3 kilos.
+But it is important not to overload them; they are unprepared for it.

 2. Braces

-They must be anatomical and adapt correctly to our body.
+They must be anatomical and adapt correctly to our bodies.

-With the new designs and high density materials, we get more comfort for less bulk compared to old backpacks.
+With the new designs and high-density materials, we get more comfort for less bulk than old backpacks.
 In this way, the suspenders give us much more freedom of movement.

-Normally, the greater the capacity of a bag (and therefore the weight that can be carried), the more voluminous and padded they will be.
-Nowadays, the volume of quality backpack models has been reduced without losing cushioning or comfort, much like what happens with climbing harnesses.
+Normally, the greater the capacity of a bag (and therefore the weight that can be carried), the more voluminous and padded it will be.
+Nowadays, the volume of quality backpack models has been reduced without losing cushioning or comfort, much like climbing harnesses.

 3. The back part and the frame